mayur0249/SmartContracts-Using-Hardhat/README.md

 - The smart contract is deployed and verified using hardhat on Rinkeby test network
 - Deployed Smart Contract Addresss : 0x9533bEb51C5E1e9E31E600ACD5ba6824af0a58EF
 - View the deployed smart contract on etherscan through this link : [Click here](https://rinkeby.etherscan.io/address/0x9533bEb51C5E1e9E31E600ACD5ba6824af0a58EF)

+## 4. ERC721 Token

+- The smart contract is deployed and verified using hardhat on Rinkeby test network
+- Deployed Smart Contract Addresss : 0xF75a4E6409A952D1544Bccb4b4a4D2E07703d5DD
+- View the deployed smart contract on etherscan through this link : [Click here](https://rinkeby.etherscan.io/address/0xF75a4E6409A952D1544Bccb4b4a4D2E07703d5DD)